Useful info about our Keele University accommodation

 We work with a team of friendly and experienced tradesmen to maintain the properties to a high standard and we aim to resolve any issues promptly.
 We offer direct access to the landlord and tradesmen who live close by.
 We have a rolling program of maintenance to keep our properties modern and up to date.
 Houses are thoroughly cleaned each summer.
 During the year we will occasionally strim the lawns and cut the hedges.

-Rent is payable in three instalments coinciding with the timing of student loans.
-Our contracts cover a 12-month period and so you are able to stay in the house over the summer without paying rent until the Autumn term.
+Rent will be payable in 4 instalments.
+Our contracts cover a 12-month period and so you are able to stay in the house over the summer.
 We don’t charge reservation fees, admin fees, application fees and we don’t ask for guarantors over the rent .

 We ask for a deposit of £200 per student which is held in the Deposit Protection Service.
 The deposit is paid at the point the rental contract is signed and is returned at the end of the tenancy.
 We give advice on how to avoid deductions from the deposit and it’s rare for us to make deductions.